LEARNAcademy/Instructor-Resources/javascript/functions.md

       if(num1 % num2 === 0) {
         return `${num1} is evenly divisible by ${num2}` }
-      // if the whole number remainder is not equal to 0 (determined using a logical operator) return that first number is not evenly divisible by second number else if(num1 % num2 !== 0) {
+      // if the whole number remainder is not equal to 0 (determined using a strict inequality operator) return that first number is not evenly divisible by second number else if(num1 % num2 !== 0) {
         return `${num1} is not evenly divisible by ${num2}` }